robertguetzkow/ets5-password-recovery/README.md

 The ETS5 Password Recovery Tool is a proof of concept that demonstrates the issue by decrypting and displaying the sensitive information.
 It was developed as part of the [coordinated vulnerability disclosure](#coordinated-vulnerability-disclosure) and is released with permission by the KNX Association.
 Publishing the tool serves the following purposes:
 1. It publicly documents the security issue, thus allowing users to take precautions to mitigate the risks.
-2. The KNX Association does not plan to fix the issue in current or future versions of the ETS.
-Raising awareness about the design flaw might change their mind.
+2. ~~The KNX Association does not plan to fix the issue in current or future versions of the ETS.
+Raising awareness about the design flaw might change their mind.~~ (see [coordinated vulnerability disclosure](#coordinated-vulnerability-disclosure) section for an update)
 3. Disclosing the design flaw hopefully encourages the KNX Association and anyone reading this document to adopt better software engineering practices.
 4. The ETS5 Password Recovery Tool could actually be useful in case someone forgot the password to their own project.